phantomAA92/formbuilder-test/DRAG_AND_DROP_REPOSITIONING.md

 # Drag and Drop Repositioning Feature

 ## Overview
-The form builder now supports drag-and-drop repositioning of existing form components within the grid layout.
-You can move any component from its current position to any other desired location in the grid.
+The form builder now supports comprehensive drag-and-drop repositioning of form components within the grid layout.
+You can move any component from its current position to any other desired location in the grid, with support for both new component placement and existing component repositioning.

 ## Features